mstajnbrikner/proj_frontend_Stajnbrikner/README.md

 # Web frontend testing project
 ## Introduction

-This project is made as a final task for one of the courses called **Software testing methods and techniques** on Faculty of Electrical Engineering, Computer Science and Information Technology.
+This project is made as a final task for one of the courses called **Software testing methods and techniques** on Faculty of Electrical Engineering, Computer Science and Information Technology in Osijek.
 This project consists of 5 tests that are testing frontend of webpage of travel agency called "Arriva".

 Tools used in project:
-* IntelliJ IDEA Community Edition - *IDE for developing and testing computer software*
+* **IntelliJ IDEA Community Edition** - *IDE for developing and testing computer software*
-* Selenium - *portable framework for testing web applications*
+* **Selenium** - *portable framework for testing web applications*
-* TestNG - *testing framework inspired from JUnit and NUnit; makes testing more powerful and easier*
+* **TestNG** - *testing framework inspired from JUnit and NUnit; makes testing more powerful and easier*
-* Apache Maven - *software project management and comprehension tool based on the concept of a project object model*
+* **Apache Maven** - *software project management and comprehension tool based on the concept of a project object model*
-* Ranorex Selocity - *free extension for the Chrome DevTools that instantly provides unique and robust selectors for your web page*
+* **Ranorex Selocity** - *free extension for the Chrome DevTools that instantly provides unique and robust selectors for your web page*

 ## Set up PC before testing